emmajanedrews/base-template/_posts/2018-03-15-tips-on-how-to-effectively-manage-your-activities.md

 {% include youtube.html %}

 Today, I’d like to talk about activities management, otherwise known as “time blocking.”
-The term “time blocking”, however, has a negative connotation.
+The term “time blocking," however, has a negative connotation.
 People try to jam too much into their time blocking, and that’s just a recipe for failure.

 It’s likely to lead to more success if you just focus on a few things, master them, ingrain them into your habits, and then add more things in.
 Today, I’m going to talk to you about the three things that you should focus on during activities management in order to really be successful.